MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XIII-Administration-Children-Families-Department-Health-Human-Services/subchapter-B-The-Administration-Children-Families-Head-Start-Program/part-1302-Program-Operations/subpart-I-Human-Resources-Management/section-1302.94.md

 ##### § 1302.94 Volunteers. #####

-(a) A program must ensure regular volunteers have been screened for appropriate communicable diseases in accordance with state, tribal or local laws.
-In the absence of state, tribal or local law, the Health Services Advisory Committee must be consulted regarding the need for such screenings.
+(a) A program must ensure volunteers have been screened for appropriate communicable diseases in accordance with state, tribal or local laws.
+In the absence of state, tribal, or local law, the Health Services Advisory Committee must be consulted regarding the need for such screenings.

+(1) All volunteers in classrooms or working directly with children other than their own must be fully vaccinated for COVID-19, other than those volunteers:

+(i) For whom a vaccine is medically contraindicated;

+(ii) For whom medical necessity requires a delay in vaccination; or

+(iii) Who are legally entitled to an accommodation with regard to the COVID-19 vaccination requirements based on an applicable Federal law.

+(2) Those granted an accommodation outlined in paragraph (a)(1) of this section must undergo SARS-CoV-2 testing for current infection at least weekly with those who have negative test results to remain in the classroom or work directly with children.
+Those with positive test results must be immediately excluded from the facility, so they are away from children and staff until they are determined to no longer be infectious.

 (b) A program must ensure children are never left alone with volunteers.

+[81 FR 61412, Sept.
+6, 2016, as amended at 86 FR 68101, Nov.
+30, 2021]